OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 On iOS, when an application is uninstalled, the Keychain data used by the application is retained by the device, unlike the data stored by the application sandbox which is wiped.
 In the event that a user sells their device without performing a factory reset, the buyer of the device may be able to gain access to the previous user's application accounts and data by reinstalling the same applications used by the previous user.
 This would require no technical ability to perform.

 When assessing an iOS application, you should look for Keychain data persistence.
 This is normally done by using the application to generate sample data that may be stored in the Keychain, uninstalling the application, then reinstalling the application to see whether the data was retained between application installations.
 Use objection runtime mobile exploration toolkit to dump the keychain data.
-The following `objection` command demonstrate this procedure:
+The following `objection` command demonstrates this procedure:

 ```bash
 ...itudehacks.DVIAswiftv2.develop on (iPhone: 13.2.3) [usb] # ios keychain dump